Fastest free public RPC for Ethereum, BNB, Polygon and 23 more chains (plus Solana and Polkadot)

-HTTP round-trip latency for eth_blockNumber against free, no-key public RPC endpoints, audited every 15 seconds.
+HTTP round-trip latency for eth_getBlockByNumber against free, no-key public RPC endpoints across 26 chains (24 EVM plus Solana and Polkadot), audited every 60 seconds.

 Methodology

-We measure the round-trip latency of a single, identical RPC call (`eth_blockNumber`) against every major no-key Ethereum-compatible public RPC endpoint, on Ethereum mainnet, Base and BNB Chain.
+We measure the round-trip latency of a single, identical RPC call (`eth_getBlockByNumber` for EVM chains, `getSlot` for Solana, `chain_getHeader` for Polkadot) against every major no-key public RPC endpoint, across 26 chains (24 EVM plus Solana and Polkadot).
 The harness emits three metric families from one binary because they share the same (provider × chain) client matrix and same 15 s scrape interval: (a) `rpc_latency_milliseconds` for the speed leaderboard, (b) `rpc_call_total{result}` for the reliability and silent-failure analysis, (c) `rpc_archive_depth_supported{depth}` for an honest read on which endpoints actually serve historical state.
 The depth set covers Geth's default pruned cap (~5760 blocks) up through genesis-era archive (5M blocks).
 Stale-head detection compares each provider's reported block against the cross-provider tip and flags anything more than 20 blocks behind so a dead endpoint stuck on an old number is not silently ranked as the fastest.
+Latency is recorded only for successful calls, so every percentile is conditional on success; the `rpc_call_total` counters are the companion signal that keeps a mostly failing endpoint from reading as fast.

 Frequently asked